-For an early season peach this is a pretty decent one.
+For an early season peach this is a pretty good one.
 It doesn't match up to some of the later peaches in the stellar series, but it's still something to enjoy this early on.
 As for uses for this peach, I am just using then for out of hand eating.
-I prefer to wait for freestones and large size peaches to make things with.
+I prefer to wait for freestones and large size peaches to make pies and jam with.

 Check out these all my reviews of peaches in the Stellar (Star) series (days before/after Red Haven in parenthesis):

 - Coral Star Peaches (+12) - my least favorite in the series, it is freestone

 - Blushing Star Peaches (+20) - a great tasting white free stone peach

 - Glowing Star Peaches (+25) - overall good later season free stone peach

 Here are some other blog posts on peaches you'll have to read